onlive/recurring_job/README.md

 ## Another example
-You might want to use RecurringJob to send emails in batches, for example if your email service has limits to the number of API calls per day or something.
+You might want to use RecurringJob to send emails in batches, for example if your email service has limits to the number of API calls per day, like iPost does.
 If you had a queue of pending emails in a table called pending_emails, it might look something like this (*all actual email details left as an exercise for the reader*).